 Facing the Facts

-Christianity is not about a life of truth seeking, nor is it about a religious experience, but it is a proclamation of who God is and what he has done in the Gospel of Jesus Christ.
-With Acts 8:4-5, Dr. Martyn Lloyd-Jones confronts those who erroneously claim that Christianity is not about facts, but rather that it is a matter of personal taste.
-But the Christianity of the Bible is one of truth and proclamation.
+Christianity is not about a life of truth seeking nor is it about a religious experience, but it is a proclamation of who God is and what He has done in the gospel of Jesus Christ.
+In the sermon “Facing the Facts” from Acts 8:4–5, Dr. Martyn Lloyd-Jones confronts those who erroneously claim that Christianity is not about facts, but rather that it is a matter of personal taste.
+The Christianity of the Bible is one of truth and proclamation.
 It is a religion that has something to say to the world amidst its pain and suffering.
-It brings the message of Jesus Christ as King and Savior who died upon the cross at Calvary and rose from the grave so that all who believe will not perish, but have live eternal.
+It brings the message of Jesus Christ as King and Savior who died upon the cross at Calvary and rose from the grave so that all who believe will not perish, but have eternal life.
 This not a message of personal improvement or social transformation first and foremost, but it is about redemption from sins and salvation from God’s wrath that rightly befalls all sinners.
-If the church wants to be relevant and meaningful, it must proclaim the only message that it has been entrusted with.
-It must proclaim the Gospel to a world that is broken and filled with sin and suffering.
-It must imitate the early church of the apostles in their boldness and clarity in the way the proclaimed the message of the risen Savior.
+If the church wants to be relevant and meaningful, it must proclaim the only message with which it has been entrusted.
+It must proclaim the gospel to a world that is broken and filled with sin and suffering.
+It must imitate the early church of the apostles in their boldness and clarity in the way they proclaimed the message of the risen Savior.

 About Dr. Martyn Lloyd-Jones